Uniswap/protocol-fees/script/proposal-4/Index.md

 Finally, for BNB Chain, there must be a `SyntheticNttUni` deployment which allows mint and burn authority to the `NttManager` such that it may process mints and burns as appropriate.

-### On Wormhole ERC1967 Proxies

-We generally avoid upgradeable proxies as they pose a substantial risk to both the users and to the upgrade authorities to these contracts.

-Unfortunately, Wormhole only provides `NttManagerNoRateLimiting` and `WormholeTransceiver` instances which are programmed to be used as implementations for a proxy.
-Additionally, Wormhole has intertwined the authority to upgrade the proxy with the authority to perform maintenance, migration, and registry updates which may be necessary in time.

-**To avoid a substantial refactoring of the wormhole logic and opening new security risks, we use** **their implementations for now.**

-To mitigate the risks of this, however, the proxy ownership is granted to the deployer account during the prerequisite transactions and then transferred to governance BEFORE the governance proposal.
-On Ethereum, the proxy ownership is transferred to `Timelock`, which is owned by governance.
-On BNB Chain the proxy ownership is transferred to `UniswapWormholeMessageReceiver`, which is guarded such that only governance can send it messages through wormhole.

 ### Transfer UNI to BNBChain Flow